Jovon Makama: Loans

 On 11 August 2021, he joined Gainsborough Trinity on loan with Lincoln City teammate Hayden Cann for the season.

 On 12 August 2022, Makama joined Brackley Town on loan for the season.
 He was recalled from his loan on 4 January 2023.

 Norwich City

 An hour before the opening day of the 2025–26 season, Lincoln confirmed they had accepted a bid from an unnamed Championship club and he would be left out of the match day squad.
-On 4 August 2025, Makama joined Norwich City on a three-year contract with a two-year option for a fee of £1.2m, which was a club record fee for Lincoln City.
+On 4 August 2025, Makama joined Norwich City on a three-year contract with a two-year option for a fee of £1.2 million, which was a club record fee for Lincoln City.
 He made his debut on the opening day of the Championship season, coming off the bench in a 2–1 home defeat against Millwall.
 His first Norwich City goal was at home against Wrexham, scoring a consolation goal in a 3–2 home defeat.
+On 11 January 2026, Makama scored his first hat-trick for the club in a FA Cup third-round tie against Walsall at Carrow Road.
+He was nominated for the EFL Championship Player of the Month for December after scoring four times.
+In February, he limped off after the game against Blackburn Rovers, with head coach Philippe Clement confirming he broke a bone in his foot and will probably be out until the end of the season.